Josiah-Cooksey/assembly-recorder/README.md

 # assembly-recorder
-Allows the end-user to record step-by step processes for assembling things during the initial disassembly
+## Allows the end-user to record step-by step processes for assembling (or disassembling!) things